-The beginning of Lent is less than a week away.
-These final days are the last bastion of celebration, but also time to strategize how we will spend this holy season.
+With the beginning of Lent looming so closely, these final days are the last bastion of celebration, but also time to strategize how we will spend this holy season.
 Unfortunately, my planning came to a halt last week when I was struck down by the flu.
 Mothers usually are not allowed even one sick day, but this mother required six sick days in bed to recover.
 I have had all sorts of posts planned, some partially drafted, but when you are stricken with headaches, brain fog and fatigue, all writing goes out the window.

 After my weakened quarantined state, I realized my Lenten preparation was not all lost.
 In fact, this sickness gave me a better idea of how I should be approaching Lent.

 For my thoughts are not your thoughts, neither are your ways my ways, says the Lord.
 For as the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.
 (Isaiah 55:8-9)

 Sickness never comes at a good time, and mine was no exception.
 All outside commitments were canceled and the home routine was pared down to basic survival.
 Even though I didn’t schedule this sickness, I had to recognize this was the best thing for me because it was God’s plan.

 While I’m contemplating my Lenten resolutions, I need to realize that God might have different ideas.
 The unfolding of His providence might throw a wrench in my seemingly best laid plans.
 So this Lent I will implement my resolutions and penances, but be ready to recognize when God makes other plans for me.
 I need to say yes to Him and let His plans take priority.

 2) Don’t Be an Anxious Control Freak: